 Executive Director of SDCGO, Michael Schwartz, stated, “When candidates know we can get 50 people to show up and walk neighborhoods to support their campaigns... we will have gun rights.
 When candidates know that we can fund their campaign for election...we will have gun rights.
 When the media knows that they have to tell our side of the story or face a backlash...we will have gun rights.
 There is no silver bullet.
 There is no one-time solution.
 We have to be engaged in the community, in media, and in politics.”

 Those outside of San Diego County must begin to organize their own groups similar to SDCGO.
 The founder and Executive Director of SDCGO, Michael Schwartz, had no experience in organizing political action committees.
 He did not have a history in politics.
 He was just some working stiff like you and I, but he took it upon himself to take positive action.
 Are you willing to do the same?
 It can start with you and your shooting buddies.
 It can start with you and the guys you argue with on Calguns.net.
 SDCGO is beginning to develop a blueprint for how to get communities organized.
-That blueprint is not hard to follow, but it does take determined people willing to get off the couch to band together as a team and make it happen.
+That blueprint is not hard to follow, but it does take determined people willing to get off the couch, band together as a team and make it happen.
 It’s not going to happen by itself.
 Someone else is not going to do it for you.
 You have to make it happen.
-YOU ARE THE ONE YOU HAVE BEEN WAITING FOR.

 At the state level there are groups like The Calguns Foundation and The California Rifle and Pistol Association that are very active in the court system.
 I would encourage you to become a member of those groups as well.

-It’s time for some soul searching.
 As much as we hate to admit it, we got our bare asses whipped in this round, but the fight is not over.
 All of us need to take a moment and ask ourselves just how important our freedom is to us and what we are willing to sacrifice to regain and keep it.
 This nation was founded by men and women who were willing to sacrifice their lives, theirs homes, their families, and their fortunes in an effort to create a legacy of freedom for their children and all future generations of Americans.
-The time has come for all of us to ask ourselves what we are willing to sacrifice to take it back.
+The time has come for all of us to ask ourselves what we are willing to sacrifice.
 Ask yourself:

-- Are you willing to sacrifice $10 per month to join SDCGO (and CRPA and Calguns Foundation)?
+- Are you willing to sacrifice $10 per month?

 - Are you willing to enlist your friends, neighbors, and family by bringing them to a meeting with you?

 - Will you volunteer to be a mentor to newbie shooters?
-(If so, contact Wendy)
+(If so, contact me)